RPaulat/expDBS/README.md

 A selection of data, videos, or other additional material is available in this repository:
 https://github.com/RPaulat/expDBS

 Further data and material may be made available upon reasonable request.
-Users are welcome to contact the corresponding author via email.
+Users are welcome to contact the corresponding authors via email.

 ---

 ## License and usage

-Unless otherwise stated, the code is released under the **MIT License** (see `LICENSE` file).
+Unless otherwise stated, the code is open source.
 Data are shared for non‑commercial research purposes in accordance with institutional data‑use and animal‑ethics policies.

 ---